-Working in a communications agency I would hate to think how many times the words “Engagement” and “Legacy” get used every week; on the odd occasion a day goes by and we don’t hear them, we certainly read them in industry press.
+Working in a communications agency, how many times have we heard the words ‘engagement’ and ‘legacy’ this week?
+On the odd occasion a day goes by and we don’t hear them, we certainly read them in industry press.

-With “art” being amongst the strongest legacy medium of all time, think cave wall art; Outlook, working with a key client decided art would play a key part in an exciting project.
+With art being among the strongest legacy medium of all time (think cave wall art), Outlook working with a key client decided art would play a key part in an exciting project.

-The brief was simple – create an on-stand ‘engagement feature’ for a trade show; something which would capture delegate interest, but would also encourage people to revisit the booth several times during the show.
-This wasn’t about ‘give aways’ or free coffee; it was about creating something interactive, a living artwork which captured the imagination of an international audience.
+The brief was simple: create an on-stand ‘engagement feature’ for a trade show.
+Something which would capture delegate interest, but would also encourage people to revisit the booth several times during the show.
+This wasn’t about giveaways or free coffee; it was about creating something interactive, a living artwork that captured the imagination of an international audience.

-People came back to the artwork throughout the show, both to ‘find them’ and watch it.
+People came back to the artwork throughout the show, both to find themselves and watch it grow.

-It’s a simple concept, and one we’ve been asked to develop and personalise for clients – sometimes smaller, sometimes designed to represent a different shape, sometimes an integral part of a Head Office lobby.
-This is art populated by real people; every variant is different, every installation unique…
+It’s a simple concept, and one we’ve been asked to develop and personalise for clients again and again – sometimes smaller, sometimes designed to represent a different shape, sometimes an integral part of a head office lobby.
+The art is populated by real people, so every variant is different and every installation is unique.

-Such was the success of the H-Art installations, the following year we were asked to come up with something ‘equally participative…but different’.
-Cue Heart Beat, where we produced a music video live on the booth, a two ‘zone’ experience with a musician writing/producing an original music track alongside a video edit and 3D animator.
-Alongside everyone ‘giving a heartbeat’, the opportunity to remix & download your own personal version of the track and a multi-screen display highlighting the edit and composition process….but that’s another story!
+Such was the success of the H-Art installations, Medtronic asked us the following year to come up with something ‘equally participative…but different’.
+Cue Heart Beat, where we produced a music video live on the booth: a two ‘zone’ experience with a musician writing/producing an original music track with an on-hand video editor and 3D animator.
+Alongside everyone ‘giving a heartbeat’, we gave everyone the opportunity to remix and download their own personal version of the track.
+And a multiscreen display highlighted the edit and composition process….but that’s another story!